cmakelib/cmakelib/README.md

-# BIMCM Library
+# CMLIB Library

 Soft and "tiny" CMake library for C/C++.

-BIMCM Library is dependency tracking library which allows user-programmer effectively track all needed dependencies.
+CMLIB Library is dependency tracking library which allows user-programmer effectively track all needed dependencies.

 ## Common